mdsol/mauth-client-rust/README.md

 The optional `axum-service` feature provides for a Tower Layer and Service that will authenticate incoming requests via MAuth V2 or V1 and provide to the lower layers a validated app_uuid from the request via the ValidatedRequestDetails struct.
+Note that this feature now includes a `RequiredMAuthValidationLayer`, which will reject any requests without a valid signature before they reach lower layers, and also a `OptionalMAuthValidationLayer`, which lets all requests through, but only attaches a ValidatedRequestDetails extension struct if there is a valid signature.
+When using this layer, it is the responsiblity of the request handler to check for the extension and reject requests that are not properly authorized.

 There are also optional features `tracing-otel-26` and `tracing-otel-27` that pair with the `axum-service` feature to ensure that any outgoing requests for credentials that take